AhmedKamal1432/Evilize/README.md

 ```PS
 .\Evilize.ps1 "C:\Users\username\Downloads\Events\EventLogs\"
 ```
+* The tool creates a `Results` folder for csv files inside the Event logs path.
 * As Security.evtx file may be to large, so it wll not parse it by default. if you want to parse it pass the `-security` parameter
 ```PS
 .\Evilize.ps1 "C:\Users\username\Downloads\Events\EventLogs\" -security